 Hugo is a super fast static site generator that's here to save you time and make your site fast, secure, and inexpensive to host.
 There's just one catch, your current website is already on WordPress™.
 This course will guide you through safely migrating your site and your workflow from WordPress to Hugo.

-NOTE2: Some of the earlier course content is slightly out of date, because Hugo has continued to advance since I started creating this course a few years ago.
-You can still learn the basics, of course, but a little "elbow grease" may be required to get things working on your machine.
+NOTE: Some of the earlier course content is out of date, because Hugo has continued to advance since I started creating this course a few years ago.
+There is still a TON of great content here, but a little "elbow grease" may be required to get things working on your machine.

 WordPress is the most popular website management system in the world.
 And with good reason: it's easy to get up and running, and there is a rich ecosystem of beautiful themes and feature-enhancing plugins.

 However, (queue the eerie mood music), WordPress has is faults...

 Every year, security vulnerabilities are discovered in WordPress and its underlying programming language, PHP.